eke3/memefs-fuse-filesystem/README.md

 * Create files using `touch` and verify with `ls`
 * Write data using `echo >` and read with `cat` to confirm contents
 * Append data using `echo >>` and verify the full contents
-* Delete files with rm and ensure they are removed from directory listings
+* Delete files using `rm` and ensure they are removed from directory listings
 * Use internal logging to monitor operation success and failures
 * Use the provided bash script `memefs_debugger.sh` to inspect raw disk image data for consistency.